A few forms, facts, and figures for new and existing patients.

 Prescription refills will be provided only to patients who have had an office visit in the previous six months.
 Your request will be reviewed and refilled in 48-72 hours.
 We follow strict protocols for controlled medications, so patients must be seen by a physician every 90 days when taking one.

-Cancellations and co-pays require payment by the patient.
-A 24-hour cancellation notice is required for all appointments with a fee of $50 assessed if less than 24 hours notice is given.
+Deductible, co-pays and no show fees require payment by the patient.
+A 24-hour cancellation notice is required for all appointments.
+A no-show fee of $50 will be charged for all missed physical appointments.
+A $25 fee will be charged for all other missed appointments.
 All co-pays are due at the time of medical service, the amount varying depending on your plan and coverage.